naseemkullah/gcp-accountant/README.md

 * You must be authorized to create BigQuery jobs

-* It is highly recommended that resources be labelled at a granular level.
+* It is highly recommended that resources be labeled at a granular level.
 The granularity of the labels will be reflected in the results.

 ## Installation